evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_40_e-tron/_index.md

 ## Performance

-The Audi Q4 40 e-tron has a maximum power of 160 KW (218 hp/215 bhp) and a total torque of 310 nm (229 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 8.5 seconds and has a top speed of 160 km/h (99 mph).
+The Audi Q4 40 e-tron offers modest performance with a maximum power of 160 kW (218 hp / 215 bhp) and a total torque of 310 Nm (229 ft-lb).
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 8.5 seconds and has a top speed of160 km/h (99 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging